odea-project/StreamPort/README.md

 - Update pip with `python -m pip install --upgrade pip`;
 - Check if pip version is 24 or above with `pip --version` and verify that the python path is a parent of the pip lib folder;
 - If not already installed, install virtualenv with `pip install virtualenv`;
-- You can make `pip list` to check is the virtualenv is installed;
+- You can make `pip list` to check if the virtualenv is installed;
 - Clone the repository locally;
-- From the local repository folder, start a virtual environment using `python -m venv env` (you can change `env` by other name of your preference);
+- From the local repository folder, start a virtual environment using `python -m venv env` (you can change `env` to another name of your preference);
 - Then activate the virtual environment with `env/Scripts/activate.bat`, where `env` should be the name of the virtual environment you defined;
 - Once the virtual environment is activated, you can install the required libraries with `pip install -r requirements.txt`;
-- For the Jupiter Notebooks, you can select the kernel from the virtual environment;
+- For the Jupyter Notebooks, you can select the kernel from the virtual environment;
 - Run the `dev_core.ipynb` for testing the setup;

 <br>